Sandy Phillips scenic

 Sandy went on to enjoy a national career, painting for theaters such as The Santa Fe Opera, Indiana Repertory Theatre, The Utah Shakespeare Festival, and Hartford Stage Company and earning Scenic Charge Artist credits from theaters such as Shakespeare and Company, and Barrington Stage Company.

-In 2012, Sandy had the pleasure of accepting a staff position at the Tony Award winning Oregon Shakespeare Festival and spent six exciting years painting over 64 productions for their three performance spaces.
-In addition to her day job, Sandy participated in OSF's various audience outreach programs and educational presentations.
-She was featured on the OSF website for her "Makin' a Scene" video blog and was the focus of several of OSF's Snapshot Series highlighting life back stage.
+In 2012, Sandy accepted a staff position at the Tony Award winning Oregon Shakespeare Festival and spent six years painting over 64 productions for their three performance spaces.
+In addition to her day job, Sandy had the opportunity to pursue her educational aspirations by teaching the Summer Technical Theatre Intensive and working with Ashland High School's award winning theatre program as both a Scenic Artist and Designer.
+She also participated in many of OSF's various audience outreach programs and educational presentations including video interviews and was featured on the OSF website for her "Makin' a Scene" video blog.

 "I am going to make everything around me beautiful.